kotolex/surrealist/README.md

  - fix bug with http methods, when use table_name "table:id"
  - add docs to connection(parent for transports), including features

+**Version 0.1.4 (compatible with SurrealDB version 1.1.1):**

+ - now you can use custom live query, not just simple one, look above in LQ part
+ - added some helper function to get database info, session info, table names
+ - add Release Notes to docs
+ - now even errors returns as SurrealResult
+ - exceptions will be raised only if nothing we can do

 ### Contacts ###